jmmontanana/Graph-Generators/Weakly-Connected-Directed-Graphs/Readme.md

 ## References

-  [1](#ref)1.
-A. Hervas, P. P. Soriano, A. Jimenez, J. Peinado, R. Capilla, J. M. Montañana, Modeling Human Behavior: Individuals and Organizations, Nova Science Publishers, Inc., New York, 2017, Ch.
+  <a name="ref1"></a>1.
+A. Hervas, P. P. Soriano, A. Jimenez, J. Peinado, R. Capilla, J. M. Montañana,
+  Modeling Human Behavior: Individuals and Organizations, Nova Science Publishers, Inc., New York, 2017, Ch.
   Applying a graph model for the Spanish public university system, pp. 9–24.